surgical-vision/Multicentre-Fetal-Biometry/README.md

 - **Abdomen:** transverse abdominal (TAD) and anterior–posterior abdominal (APAD) diameters
 - **Femur:** femur length (FL)

-All images are de-identified.
-Preprocessing scripts in this repository convert images to a standard 1024 × 1024 resolution for training and evaluation.
+All images are de-identified and stored at their original variable resolutions.
+During training and evaluation, regions of interest are dynamically extracted and resized to 256×256 pixels via scale-aware cropping.

 ---